Binary interaction methods for high dimensional global optimization and machine learning: Abstract

 \section{Abstract}

 In this work we introduce a new class of gradient-free global optimization methods based on a binary interaction dynamics governed by a Boltzmann type equation.
 In each interaction the particles act taking into account both the best microscopic binary position and the best macroscopic collective position.
+For the resulting kinetic optimization methods, convergence to the global minimizer is guaranteed for a large class of functions under appropriate parameter constraints that do not depend on the dimension of the problem.
 In the mean-field limit we show that the resulting Fokker-Planck partial differential equations generalize the current class of consensus based optimization (CBO) methods.
-For the latter methods, convergence to the global minimizer can be shown for a large class of functions.
 Algorithmic implementations inspired by the well-known direct simulation Monte Carlo methods in kinetic theory are derived and discussed.
-Several examples on prototype test functions for global optimization are reported including applications to machine learning.
+Several examples on prototype test functions for global optimization are reported including an application to machine learning.

 {\bf Keywords}: gradient-free methods, global optimization, Boltzmann equation, mean-field limit, consensus-based optimization, machine learning.